-What is the benefit of a Play-Based Preschool?
+What is the benefit of a Play-Based Early Learning?

-As parents are considering enrolling their child into a preschool program, a very common question is: What will my child learn at Preschool if they are just playing all day?
+As parents are considering enrolling their child into an early learning program, a very common question is: What will my child learn if they are just playing all day?

 Many parents are worried that their child may not be ready for kindergarten and want to make sure they know all their letters and colours, know how to read and write before entering Kindergarten.
 The truth is that is what the Kindergarten curriculum covers.